Key Compliance and Security Considerations for the Energy Industry

 Protecting access to documents and applications begins with strongly securing user identities.
 As a foundation, this requires providing a secure platform for the enterprise to store and manage identities and providing a trusted means of authentication.
 It also requires dynamically controlling access to these applications.
 As employees work, they may move from application to application or across multiple locations and devices.
 As a result, access to data must be authenticated at each step of the way.
 In addition, the authentication process must support a strong protocol and multiple factors of authentication (one-time SMS pass code, authenticator app, certificate, etc.) to ensure that identities have not been compromised.
 Finally, enforcing risk-based access policies are a key recommendation to protecting data and applications from insider threats, inadvertent data leaks, and data exfiltration.

-Microsoft 365 provides a secure identify platform with Azure Active Directory (Azure AD) where identities are centrally stored and securely managed.
-Azure Active Directory, along with a host of related Microsoft 365 security services, forms the basis for providing employees with the access they need to work securely while also protecting the organization from threats.
+Microsoft 365 provides a secure identify platform with Microsoft Entra ID where identities are centrally stored and securely managed.
+Microsoft Entra ID, along with a host of related Microsoft 365 security services, forms the basis for providing employees with the access they need to work securely while also protecting the organization from threats.

-Azure AD Conditional Access provides a robust solution for automating access control decisions and enforcing policies to protect company assets.
-A common example is when an employee tries to access an application containing sensitive customer data and they are automatically required to perform a multi-factor authentication.
+Microsoft Entra Conditional Access provides a robust solution for automating access control decisions and enforcing policies to protect company assets.
+A common example is when an employee tries to access an application containing sensitive customer data and they are automatically required to perform a multifactor authentication.
 Azure Conditional Access brings together signals from a user's access request (such as properties about the user, their device, location, network, and the app or repository they are trying to access).
 It dynamically evaluates every attempt to access the application against policies you configure.
-If the user or device risk is elevated, or if other conditions are not met, Azure AD automatically enforces policy (such as dynamically requiring MFA, restricting, or even blocking access).
+If the user or device risk is elevated, or if other conditions are not met, Microsoft Entra ID automatically enforces policy (such as dynamically requiring MFA, restricting, or even blocking access).
 This helps ensure that sensitive assets are protected in dynamically changing environments.

 Microsoft Defender for Office 365 provides an integrated service to protect organizations from malicious links and malware delivered through email.
 One of the most common attack vectors impacting users today is email phishing attacks.
 These attacks can be carefully targeted at specific high-profile employees and can be crafted to be very convincing.
 They typically contain some call to action requiring a user to click a malicious link or open an attachment with malware.
 Once infected, an attacker can steal a user's credentials and move laterally across the organization.
 They can also exfiltrate emails and data looking for sensitive information.
 Microsoft Defender for Office 365 evaluates links at click-time for potentially malicious sites and blocks them.
 Email attachments are opened in a protected sandbox prior to delivering them to a user's mailbox.